 With residential property facing ongoing Section 24 restrictions and higher SDLT surcharge rates, commercial property acquisitions may offer better after-tax returns.

 Commercial property taxation is more complex than residential property.
-Professional advice is particularly important for:
+Professional advice from a specialist property accountant is particularly important for:

 Key Takeaways